mattguev/hoop-dreams/README.md

 ![](https://github.com/mattguev/hoop-dreams/blob/main/roster1.JPG?raw=true)

-Data cleaning in this form consisted of the "stat_agg()" function which would index the necessary rosters and aggregate their season average statistics into a new dictionary:
+Data cleaning in this form consisted of the "stat_agg()" function which would index the necessary rosters and aggregate their season average statistics into a new dictionary like the one below:

 ![](https://github.com/mattguev/hoop-dreams/blob/main/cleanroster.JPG?raw=true)